 Note A transmission application claiming in a fiduciary capacity may be followed later by a transmission application claiming in a non-fiduciary capacity (alternatively, the executor etc may transfer the estate or interest to the beneficiary).
 The earlier transmission application must show:

 - that the deceased registered proprietor is the same as the deceased in the probate etc accompanying the later transmission application; and

 - the current registered proprietor holds in a fiduciary capacity.

 (E) The full name of the applicant must be stated.

 A bankrupt executor or the Official Trustee in Bankruptcy cannot apply.

 If tenancy is not stated where more than one applicant claims as executor, administrator or trustee, they will be recorded as joint tenants.

 (F) The claiming capacity of the applicant must be stated.
 The applicant must claim in one capacity only.

 The date of death of the deceased registered proprietor must be stated.
-The number of the probate/letters of administration, date of grant and the name of the person to whom the grant was made must be stated and be identical to the evidence furnished.
+The number of the probate/letters of administration and date of grant must be stated and be identical to the evidence furnished.
 The terms that do not apply must be deleted and verified.